Remote monitoring of a power meter using a Netbiter EC350

 1. Both the Netbiter EC350 and power meter are powered in parallel using the 24V DC power supply.
 The power supply is powered by 220Vac.
 Take note of the polarity of the device terminals as DC voltage will not work in the reverse polarity.

 2. The gateway is then linked via the RS485 com port, to the power meter.
-Note that the cable needs to be serial-specific, and the connection points (A & B) need to be like for like and not inverted. if multiple slaves are used then the com ports will be series to each other.
+Note that the cable needs to be serial-specific, and the connection points (A & B) need to be like for like and not inverted. if multiple devices are used then the com ports will be series to each other.

 3. The Ethernet cable is connected to the WAN port of the Netbiter and the other end is connected to an Internet-enabled data port.